joaorb64/TournamentStreamHelper/README.md

 - Make sure to set the window size to 1920x1080 for the overlay samples.
 - Make sure to set the browser element to hide when inactive and reload on scene change, or else you will get a quick flicker when the scene is changed.

+### VS Screens

+- For the VS screens, check out their `index.js` to select which asset pack you want to use.
+There you can also define if P2's character asset will be mirrored or not.
+- There are 2 versions of the vs screen: `tall` and `square`.
+Tall has stage strike output and is made based mainly on Smash Ultimate, but assets for some games can look weird in a taller crop.
+Square has no stage output and doesn't crop the character assets.

+### Stage strike

 - For the stage striking sample, experiment with different window sizes as the elements will adapt to it (i.e. 2000x2000, 1000x1000, 500x500, ...)

 There's also instructions for editing those layouts in the `/layout/` directory.